 The coffered ceiling of the gallery was destroyed in a fire in 1890.
 When restoring the ceiling they used a lot of the burned parts which gives a remarkable design on the ceiling as it is today.

 The Hall of the Boat

 The ceiling of the Hall of the Boat was destroyed by the fire in 1890 as well.
 Restoration of the ceiling was finished by 1965.
 The Hall of the Boat is an anteroom of the Throne room next door.
 It’s believed that the name of the room comes from the inscriptions which can be found throughout the room which say: “Baraka”, “A blessing on you”.
 The ceiling of the Hall looks like a boat which is upside down.
 It might well have been that this visual display gave the name to the Hall of the Boat.

 Old writings suggest that the sculpted marble niches on the side of the Hall were used to keep water, perfume or vases of flowers as sign of hospitality.

 The Throne room

 The Hall of the Ambassadors, or Throne room is the symbolic center of the Nasrid power.
-The room is beautiful decorated with gold leaf, mosaic tiles, beautiful decorated walls and a great ceiling covering the room.
+The room is beautifully decorated with gold leaf, mosaic tiles, decorated walls and a great ceiling covering the room.

 The tower of the Comares might be seen as a defense tower, considering it’s 45 meter height.
 This is however incorrect.
-The tower was a reception hall and has elegantly designed wooden ceilings in the alcoves at the sides of the room.
+The tower of the Comares was a reception hall and has elegantly designed wooden ceilings in the alcoves at the sides of the room.

 The throne room is also known as the Hall of Comares, which means stained glass.
 The colours in the room are magnificent.
 The light is dancing in different colour patterns which are coming through the stained glass.